Go Back Super Soaker Central > Technology and physics > Homemade water guns > Notable homemades

 Stats will be available after school tomorrow.
 There are still a few structural things left to do, like wrapping duct tape to keep the dual reservoirs on tight.
 Except for the pump, this will be very durable when the duct tape is on.
 The pump looks vulnerable, but it is in the perfect position to switch between it and the ball valve quickly.
 I can make it more sturdy, if that becomes a problem.

-Mess With the Best, Get Soaked Like the Rest!!
+Mess With the Best, Get Soaked Like the Rest!

 2004 Red Sox - World Series Champions